 Thinking either little of Christ’s church, or little of Christ’s foundation for the church is nothing short of rejecting God’s design for us as Christians.

-Do you not realise that from Acts ch 2 all the way to Revelation ch 3 that the church is the context for everything written?
+Do you not realise that from Acts chapter 2 all the way to Revelation chapter 3 that the church is the context for everything written?
 Even the letters written to individuals are letters of commendation and instruction regarding their ministry in their churches.
 From the time that Jesus went up to heaven, to the time when Jesus returns to call us to Himself, everything is about the Church.